Breathless (1960) Review

 What could have easily been another hicksploitation, B-level horror flick in the vein of The Texas Chainsaw Massacre(1974) or, more recently, Ti West’s X (2022), is layered with performances and themes that allow it to stand on its own as a new kind of film.
 Sinners is all the evidence needed for Ryan Coogler to earn a spot among the current leaders of contemporary cinema—and if he continues to create films from his own mind, that status will be cemented.

 Unlike the usual horror movie, Sinners waits until nearly halfway through to reveal its antagonist.
 This hour of exposition and world-building is incredibly necessary, as it makes the handful of upcoming character deaths impact the story as well as the audience.
 Delroy Lindo, as drunkard blues singer Delta Slim, delivers a standout performance.
-What could have been a straightforward role is given complexity and heart by Lindo—especially in the film’s foundational scene, which takes place in a car driving through cotton fields.

 Cinematography and sound design are not lost on Coogler, as these are highlights of the two-hour runtime.
 Recent Oscar-winner Ludwig Göransson sets music to Ernie Barnes’ 1971 painting The Sugar Shack, which can be seen in the opening credits of CBS’s Good Times and on the cover of Marvin Gaye’s 1976 record I Want You.
 The dynamic cameras used to shoot Sinners creates a variety of aspect ratios, further enhancing the beauty of the colors and action on screen.

 Drew Taylor wrote for The Wrap that it was “an Avengers-like experience.”
-Taylor is correct—although he doesn’t realize that this is not a compliment.
+Taylor is correct, although he doesn’t realize that this is not a compliment.
 It’s no surprise that Ryan Coogler’s first feature film since working in the Marvel universe would have its own “hold for applause” moments.
 Sinners is his first original concept film while maintaining the themes of Black culture and the Black experience seen throughout his growing body of work.
 These fan-service moments are the film’s only weakness, pulling you out of the drama with clichés and cheesy lines of dialogue.
 Coogler is effective at pulling you back in after these moments, but they stain what would otherwise be a flawless script.

 Sinners is not only a film deserving of the biggest screen in your town, but one worth driving to a bigger screen to experience.
 The post-credit scene, albeit unnecessary, leaves a sense of satisfaction and closure.
 The only question becomes: Will the next project from Ryan Coogler be the hacky, IP-driven blockbuster of his previous pictures, or another risk-taking original film that not only reminds us cinema is alive, but that it is thriving?